garrodonnell/DocRecord/CreationScript.md

    cd .\Scripts\
    .\1-authentication-cleanup-except-last-CIAM.ps1
    ```
-    You will You will encounter some errors due to the issue TODO but this script still works fine to achieve our goal.
+    You will You will encounter some errors due to the [issue2] but this script still works fine to achieve our goal.
     ![Screenshot](figure/service_principal_errors.png)

-1. After running the deletion script, all initial checks in the portal should pass except 'Users' & 'Users Flow' because of the issues TODO.
+1. After running the deletion script, all initial checks in the portal should pass except 'Users' & 'Users Flow' because of the [issue4] and [issue9].
 Click **'Delete all users'** to manually delete all users except from the admin user.
 ![Screenshot](figure/checking_list.png)
 ![Screenshot](figure/manual_deletion_users.png)

 1. Back to the 'Deletion tenant' page and then click **Refresh** button.
 The **Delete** button will be activated after refreshing.
-You do not need to worry about the 'Delete all user flows' hint due to the issue TODO.
+You do not need to worry about the 'Delete all user flows' hint due to the [issue4].
 Click **Delete** button to complete the last action to delete the tenant.
 ![Screenshot](figure/deletion_list.png)